magpie-ea/magpie-v3-docs/docs/01_designing_experiments/06_progress_bars.md

 # Progress bars

 \_babe provides the option to include progress bars in selected views.
-For example, when you have defined views whose name-attribute is `practice` and `main` (note that these names need not correspond to the names of the variables you defined to refer to these view instances), you can include progress bars for these views by specifying this information during the creation of the \_babe object, like so:
+For example, when you have defined views for variables `practice` and `main`, you can include progress bars for these views by specifying this information during the creation of the \_babe object, like so:

 ```
 $("document").ready(function() {